Thompson pours in 37 as Warriors jump on Blazers

 “We made adjustments, we played a little bit better and we got better as the series went along,” Stotts said of the response to the early adversity against the Clippers.
 “We need to do the same thing.”

-It appears duplicating that feat against Golden State, even without Curry, won’t be as easy.
+It appears duplicating that feat against Golden State, even without Curry, will not be as easy.

 After being outplayed in the second quarter, the Warriors started the second half the same way they began the first, getting five points from Green and a 3-pointer from Thompson in a 12-4 burst that turned a 14-point game at the intermission into a 77-55 contest.